Nicholas-BI/bakery-efficiency-score/README.md

 #  Bakery Story: Recipe Efficiency Dashboard (Power BI)

 A Power BI dashboard that ranks *Bakery Story* recipes based on what *you* care about — Profit, Cook Time, Servings, and XP — using dynamic sliders and an exponent‑based scoring model built on ratio-normalized metrics.

 ---

+## What Is Bakery Story?

+*Bakery Story* is a casual mobile game where players run a virtual bakery — cooking recipes, serving customers, earning coins, and leveling up.
+Every recipe is different: some earn more profit, some cook faster, some serve more customers, and some give better XP.

+But here's the catch: you can't cook them all.

+So… which recipe is *best*?

+---